nathan20021/summer-portfolio/md/posts/how-to-get-started-in-backend/how-to-get-started-in-backend.md

 Before getting into backend development, make sure to fimiliarize with the following concept and technologies:

 - **VSCode**: Most professional software engineers use VSCode as their primary development editor.
 VSCode comes on top with its endless support and plugins for web-dev and especially backend-related work.
 - **Python**: [By servey](https://statisticsanddata.org/data/most-popular-backend-frameworks-2012-2022/), both Python [Flask](https://flask.palletsprojects.com/en/2.2.x/) and [Django](https://www.djangoproject.com/) are in the Top 10 most popular backend framework.
-With its simple syntax and amazing support from the community, learning Python is the easiest entry to backend development.
+With its beginer-friendly syntax and amazing support from the community, learning Python is **the easiest** entry to backend development.

 ## **Starter Projects**